 An overdose from cocaine can quickly accelerate to fatal levels.
 The moment that you suspect that a person near to you is overdosing, call emergency medical services.

-Using Cocaine With Other Drugs Increases The Risk Of Overdose
+Using Cocaine With Other Drugs Increases The Health Risk Of Overdose

 Using cocaine on its own places an individual at risk of addiction, however, when cocaine is combined with other drugs that risk climbs exponentially.
 Two drugs cocaine is widely used with are alcohol and heroin.